leitbogioro/Tools/README.md

 <br />
 <br />

-**-lang or -language "cn / en / jp"**:
+**-lang/-language "cn, en or jp"**:
 This option is to set language of dd images of Windows like: -windows 10 -lang "en", cn is simplified Chinese, en is English, jp is Japanese, default is cn.
 It's not valid for Linux distributions.
 <br />
 <br />

-**-architecture 32/i386 or 64/amd64 or arm/arm64**: OS bit.
+**-architecture "32/i386 or 64/amd64 or arm/arm64"**: OS bit.
 Program will automatically detect and redirect the CPU architecture from your machine to new system which would be installed, if you aren't known it well, don't assign it!
 <br />
 <br />